idibau/cs2bim/README.md

 ST_AsText -> Returns the OGC WKT representation of the geometry\
 ST_CurveToLine ->  Converts a given geometry to a linear geometry\
 ST_Intersects -> Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
+ST_Contains -> Returns true if the first geometry contains the second.

 ## Code structure